Head, neck, and spine pain (especially back pain) is one of the most common causes of disability in the USA.

 - Bone scans

 Surgical and Non-Surgical Treatments for Head, Neck, & Back Pain

 For many patients, surgery is the last resort.
-In fact, many patients find that over time their pain gets better by itself or with some simple treatments.
+In fact, many patients find that over time their pain gets better by itself or with some natural treatments.
 Other times, however, the pain will persist despite non-surgical and surgical treatments.

 Common non-surgical treatments include: